 On a placement year you gain relevant work experience within an external business, giving you a competitive edge in the graduate job market and providing you with key contacts within the industry.

 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

-Our language and linguistics staff are internationally recognised for their language research (REF 2014).
+Our language and linguistics staff are 1st in UK for research impact in modern languages and linguistics (Grade Point Average, Research Excellence Framework 2021).
 We maintain excellent student-staff ratios, and we integrate language learning with linguistics wherever there is synergy.

 At Essex, we also have an impressive literary legacy.
 Our history comprises staff (and students) who have been Nobel Prize winners, Booker Prize winners, and Pulitzer Prize winners.
 Our academic staff specialise in a range of areas including modernism, comparative and world literature, Shakespeare, the Renaissance, travel writing, nature writing, translated literature, cultural geography, Irish and Scottish writing, U.S. and Caribbean literature, and the history of reading.

 Studying language and literature allows you to develop your research and IT skills by collecting and analysing linguistic data using state-of-the-art technology, and a combination of team-work and independent projects enhances your communication, problem-solving, and management skills.